 Bored?
 Not with these board games.

 Sometimes you have to unplug from all your digital devices in order to actually connect with the people around you.
 With board games like Apples to Apples, Taboo, Settlers of Catan, and Scattergories, you can help your college student reconnect with the people closest to him this Christmas.
-These popular games
+These popular games are wildly entertaining, and can accommodate large groups of players for hours of fun.

 This game happens to be one of the most popular games ever for college kids.